 We will adjust the height exactly later on once we have positioned the hi-hat stand in the correct location and attached the cymbals.

 8 Assembling the cymbal stands

-Fold out or extend the legs of the straight and boom cymbal stands until they are as stable as possible.
+The legs of the straight cymbal stand are folded out or extended until it stands secure.
 After this, you fix the legs using the wing nut.
-The two cymbal stands are of slightly different sizes.